victor-abz/free-mentors/README.md

     "morgan": "^1.9.1"
   }
   ```
-and then run the following command
+and then run the following command after cloning the repo

 ```sh
 npm install